wangraying/sglang/docs/benchmark/benchmark.md

   </tr>
 </table>

 The impact to ITL is not obvious, and it varies varies with the characteristics of the datasets.
-The impact to throughput parallels our observations for TTFT.
+The impact to throughput parallels our observations for TTFT; with the exception of the Random-1000 dataset, all chunk sizes yield comparable throughput at this request rate.

 ### Impact of Mixed-Running